Set up a Branch Office in Thailand

 Other requirements for establishing a branch in Thailand

 One of the most important requirements for approval of an Alien Business License for a branch of a foreign corporation is a total working capital of 5 million Baht (in foreign currency) that must be delivered into Thailand at certain intervals over a period of 4 years.
 Furthermore, in order to proceed with setting up your branch office in Thailand, you should also register for VAT, request a taxpayer ID and a Commercial Registration Certificate.

-If you need comprehensive information regarding the whole process of setting up a branch office, please contact our Thai company formation consultants for support.
+If you need comprehensive information regarding the whole process of setting up a branch office, please contact our company registration consultants in Thailand for support.